MayankRana2027/Movie-Recommendation-System/README.md

 ## 🚀 How It Works

-This project recommends movies by comparing the user's input with information extracted from the TMDB dataset.
+This project recommends movies by comparing the user's input with information extracted from the dataset.

 For every movie, a **tag** is created by combining the following attributes: